microsoft/STL/README.md

             Provides compiler support mechanisms that
             live in each binary; such as machinery to call constructors and destructors for global
-            variables, the entry point, and the /GS cookie.
+            variables, the entry point, and the /GS cookie.<br>
             Merged into static and import libraries of VCRuntime.")
             VCRuntimeNode("<b>VCRuntime</b>
             Provides compiler support mechanisms that can be